Arpit-Uttam/task-2-phishing-email-analysis/README.md

    this is : services@paypal-accounts.com
    original is: service@paypal.com
    ->so it is a fake or phishing mail
+3. if there is any url is provided in the email dont click on it just hover on it dont click on it & check precisely and if any clickable button don't click on it
-3. After physicaly verifying email address i go to the email header analysis i used Google email header analysis HEADER ANALYSIS RESULT
+4. After physicaly verifying email address i go to the email header analysis i used Google email header analysis HEADER ANALYSIS RESULT
      -> SPF:	softfail with IP Unknown!     it fails means sender is not authorised by domain's SPF record -> DKIM:	 none                         it verifies mail is tempered or not it showing none means did'nt include DKIM signature
      -> DMARC: fail                         Uses SPF and DKIM to tell receiving mail servers what to do with failing messages.
 The email failed both SPF and DKIM, or the alignment was incorrect.
 </br>
 CONCLUSION:</br>
 DO NOT trust this email — these results strongly suggest it’s phishing, spoofed, or fraudulent.

+# TOOLS USED
+1. phistank
+2. Google email header analysis